NHL Suspends Season In Response To Coronavirus Pandemic

 “The National Hockey League is aware of the NBA’s decision tonight to indefinitely suspend its season due to a player testing positive for the coronavirus.
 The NHL is continuing to consult with medical experts and is evaluating the options.
 We expect to have a further update tomorrow,” the statement reads.

-The latest update comes after NHL PR tweeted this morning, saying “clubs are advised not to conduct morning skates, practices or team meetings today,” in light of the uncertainty of the leagues next steps regarding coronavirus.
+The latest update comes after NHL PR tweeted this morning, saying “clubs are advised not to conduct morning skates, practices or team meetings today,” in light of the uncertainty of the league’s next steps regarding coronavirus.

-Hockey media insider Pierre LeBrun also tweeted Thursday afternoon that he’s been told referees and linesmen en route to officiate games were instructed to return home.
-TSN’s Frank Seravelli also reported via Twitter that the NHL is in communication with its respective teams’ arenas, asking about their availability through the end of July.
+Hockey media insider Pierre LeBrun tweeted Thursday afternoon that he’s been told referees and linesmen en route to officiate games were instructed to return home.

-On Monday, the NHL joined the NBA, National Football League and Major League Soccer in announcing that it was restricting access to its teams’ locker rooms to players and essential personnel, eliminating media access.
+On Monday, the NHL joined the NBA, National Football League, and Major League Soccer in announcing that it was restricting access to its teams’ locker rooms to players and essential personnel, eliminating media access.

 “After consultation with infectious disease and public health experts, and given the issues that can be associated with close contact in pre- and post-game settings, all team locker rooms and clubhouses will be open only to players and essential employees of teams and team facilities until further notice.
 Media access will be maintained in designated locations outside of the locker room and clubhouse setting.
 These changes will be effective beginning with tomorrow’s games and practices.”